On the sharp lower bounds of modular invariants and fractional Dehn twist coefficients

-{ Modular invariants of families of curves are Arakelov invariants in arithmetic algebraic geometry.
+{\bf Abstract} { Modular invariants of families of curves are Arakelov invariants in arithmetic algebraic geometry.
 All the known uniform lower bounds of these invariants are not sharp.
-For curves of genus 2 over function fields, we get the sharp lower bounds of modular invariants.
-Moreover, we construct infinitely many families with the minimal lower bounds.
-We also obtain a rigidity property for families with minimal modular invariants.
-For general $g\geq3$, we obtain explicit lower bounds of modular invariants depending only on $g$. }\\
+In this paper, we aim to give explicit lower bounds of modular invariants of families of curves, which is sharp for genus 2.
+According to the relation between fractional Dehn twists and modular invariants, we give the sharp lower bounds of fractional Dehn twist coefficients and classify pseudo-periodic maps with minimal coefficients for genus 2 and 3 firstly.
+We also obtain a rigidity property for families with minimal modular invariants, and other applications.}\\